ProDigresser/project-3/README.md

     })
 }, [])
 ```
-And here is mapbox being renderd on the page as a component with markers:
+And here is mapbox being rendered on the page as a component with markers:
 ```javascript
 <MapGL {...viewPort}
   mapboxApiAccessToken={'pk.eyJ1IjoicmFjaGVsYmVhbGUiLCJhIjoiY2tobmIyMGNnMDAxcTJ0cGVodGpxMDdjaCJ9.jIEvNHrY6OQ45Q05K2SO_w'}